 The weather in Scotland in winter – is it really that bad?

-In one word – no. Autumn and Winter are like any season in Scotland – you never know what the weather is going to be like.
+In one word – no. Winter are like any season in Scotland – you never know what the weather is going to be like.
 So prepare for everything – torrential rain to gorgeous blue sky sunny days, hail, and snow – and often within seconds of each other.
 You should always follow the Scottish philosophy – just wait 5 minutes and the weather will probably change again!